status-im/nim-chronos/docs/src/tutorials/http_server/chapter4.md

 **Source code:** [chapter4/src/dashboard.nim](https://github.com/status-im/nim-chronos/blob/master/docs/examples/http_server/chapter4/src/dashboard.nim)

 Middleware is a way to wrap your request handler with additional logic.
-This is useful for cross-cutting concerns like logging, authentication, or modifying request and response headers.
+This is useful for cross-cutting concerns like logging, authentication, modifying request and response headers, and for sharing a single HTTP server between multiple services (e.g. a metrics server and a REST API server).

 Let's add a simple logging middleware that tracks how long each request takes to process: